obsproject/rfcs/text/0039-service-overhaul.md

 Actually even if OBS has the Service API, developer can't create third-party service plugin because there is no mechanism to use them at all.

-Before OBS in the Stream settings page, property views were used for services but with only two registered services `rtmp_common` which contain all services and `rtmp_custom` for custom servers.
+Before in OBS in the Stream settings page, property views were used for services but with only two registered services `rtmp_common` which contain all services and `rtmp_custom` for custom servers.

-Nowadays in OBS, this page show the list of services with many new elements showed of hidden depending of the selection (like recommended settings).
+Currently in OBS, this page shows the list of services with many new elements shown or hidden depending on the selection (like recommended settings).
 With also Twitch and Restream OAuth integrations.
 And no use of the property views provided by `rtmp-services`.

 This need to be refactored to re-introduce property views for the service and for the protocol output.

-This will also provide the ability for some stream services to be able to made their own plugin.
+This will also provide the ability for some stream services to be able to make their own plugin.

 # Design